swiftlang/swift/docs/LibraryEvolution.rst

 .. _semantic versioning: http://semver.org

-Normally only public entities are treated as versioned.
+In a versioned library, an entity from the list above may not be made ``public`` without an appropriate version.
 However, in some cases it may be useful to version an ``internal`` entity as well.
 See `Versioning Internal Declarations`_ below.

 The syntax for marking an entity as versioned has not yet been decided, but the rest of this document will use syntax #1 described below.